heremaps/xyz-documentation/docs/cli/cli.md

 !!! tip "Use streaming for faster uploads"

         Using streaming via the `upload -s` option will significantly reduce the time required to upload CSV files of any size.
 Standard, non-streaming mode is useful for troubleshooting.

+!!! tip "Using properties as the feature ID"

+    The CLI converts a CSV row into a GeoJSON feature before uploading it.
+If you want values in a CSV columns to be the GeoJSON feature ID, use `-i columnName.`

 ##### Chunking